-Since the rise of these movements, a reported 60% of male managers are no longer comfortable participating in frequent work activities with women, such as mentoring them, and working alone with them.
+Since the rise of these movements, a reported 60% of male managers are no longer comfortable participating in frequent work activities with women.
+That includes mentoring them, and working alone with them.

-As unfortunate as it is that male workers believe they have to be more cautious around their female colleagues, women in the workplace are more empowered to denounce toxic work environments.
+While it’s unfortunate that male workers believe they have to be more cautious around their female colleagues, women in the workplace are more empowered to denounce toxic work environments.

-Not only are they leaving roles that have been damaging to their mental and emotional health, but they’re making their walkouts public.
+Not only are women leaving roles that have been damaging to their mental and emotional health.
+They’re also making their walkouts public.
 If any wrongdoing prompted their departure, women in the workplace are making other women aware of their situations.

 Transparency is all about being open, and openness is related to sharing power.
-A lack of transparency has been known to negatively impact promotion practices and salaries – especially for female employees.
+A lack of transparency negatively impacts promotion practices and salaries – especially for female employees.